 tagline: From openSUSE

-The name Nautilus is a play on words.
-Nautilus being the name of a shell, Nautilus = graphical shell.
+Files is the new name and version of GNOME's venerable file manager, Nautilus.
+The name Nautilus was a play on words, Nautilus being the name of a shell, Nautilus = graphical shell.

-Nautilus has replaced Midnight Commander in GNOME as the default file manager.
-Nautilus first release was 2001.
-The project started, because the old Midnight Commander was too unmodern.
+Files has replaced Nautilus, which had replaced Midnight Commander in GNOME as the default file manager.
+Nautilus was first release was 2001.
+The project started because the old Midnight Commander was considered too old in form and function for "modern" computers.

 - Manage your files and directories.